 - Non-Australian passport holders, who do not have their Australian visas in

 their passports, must include a copy of their current valid visa.

-- Non-refundable Visa fee where applicable, the current fee is AU$ 47.00.
+- Non-refundable Visa fee where applicable, the current fee is AUD 47.00.
 Payment

 must be in Australian Dollars made out to the "South African High Commission" by